Lucialululu/cinnamonroll-cute/README.md

-# Cute theme inspired by Cinnamonroll from sanrio!
+# Cute theme inspired by Cinnamonroll from Sanrio!

-Used by cool people.
+This is a theme for VsCode, with colors that resemble Cinnamonroll from the Sanrio universe.

 If you really like this theme, you can donate me on MobilePay :).